We hope you will find these links helpful and are looking forward to welcoming you at Södertörn University.

 Visiting doctoral students and researchers who have a residence permit for a period of less than one year will not be issued with a personal identity number and will not be entitled to reduced costs.
 If this applies to you, we strongly advise that you obtain health insurance in your home country that is valid for your entire stay in Sweden.
 Please note that Sweden has reciprocal agreements on public medical benefits with Algeria, Australia and the province of Quebec for emergency care, as well as with Israel for delivery care.

-The Social Insurance Agency (Försäkringskassan) is the agency responsible for social assistance in the form of parental benefits, child allowances, sickness benefits, and so on.
+The Social Insurance Agency (Försäkringskassan External link, opens in new window.) is the agency responsible for social assistance in the form of parental benefits, child allowances, sickness benefits, and so on.
 To receive social insurance benefits, you must either be resident in Sweden or be working here.

 Stockholm Academic Forum and the Stockholm Dual Career Network

-International doctoral students and staff at Södertörn University can also access the services provided by Stockholm Academic Forum and the Stockholm Dual Career Network.
+International doctoral students and staff at Södertörn University can also access the services provided by Stockholm Academic Forum External link, opens in new window. and the Stockholm Dual Career Network.
+External link, opens in new window.